Navigating Veteran Employees: A Guide for New Leaders

 - 3 min read

-In organizations with a long-standing history, it is common for new leaders to encounter veteran employees who have been with the company for decades.
-While these employees bring valuable institutional knowledge, their deep-rooted ways of working can sometimes pose challenges for newer leaders.
-The most common issues include:
+In organizations with a long-standing history, new leaders often encounter veteran employees who have been with the company for decades.
+These employees bring valuable institutional knowledge, but their deep-rooted ways of working can sometimes pose challenges.
+Here are some common issues new leaders face:

 Refusing to follow instructions, believing they know more than the new leader.